Supporting Your Child’s Sensory & Motor Development

 - Developing awareness of senses, experiences, and body functions

-- Experiencing big feelings or needing extra support with flexibility or transitions
+- Managing big feelings or transitions

-- Expanding their attention and focus in school settings or through sequencing their daily routines
+- Expanding focus in school or routines

 Now Offering Intensive Therapy